About

 Director of Operations

-Responsible for operational system management for the tests administered by NITE in Israel and abroad.
+Responsible fpicture of the staff memberor operational system management for the tests administered by NITE in Israel and abroad.

 Education: BA in cognitive sciences and in Arabic language and literature; certificate studies in psychometrics